vackosar/vackosar.github.io/_drafts/2023-10-29-Encoder-only-Decoder-only-vs-Encoder-Decoder-Transfomer.md

 ![](/images/mixture-of-denoisers-for-UL2-formulated-auto-regressively.png)

-Overall:
+In this older pre-RLHF paper, [Encoder-decoder models trained with masked language modeling achieve the best zero-shot performance after multitask finetuning](https://arxiv.org/pdf/2204.05832.pdf).

+For details, there is [a difference between decoder-only causal and prefix LM](https://arxiv.org/pdf/1910.10683.pdf):
+![encoder-decoder-language-model-prefix-lm.png](/images/encoder-decoder-language-model-prefix-lm.png)

+### How to Choose?
+Personally, I will choose based on what pretrained model is available and howeasy is it to adopt it for the task at hand.
+It is unclear what architecture may be the best from the start.
+Perhaps minor consideration could be following:

 - decoder-only: strong at text generation tasks (models for prompting, chatting)
 - encoder-decoder: strong for natural language understanding (NLU).
 For example translation, question answering, summarization.

-In this older pre-RLHF paper, [Encoder-decoder models trained with masked language modeling achieve the best zero-shot performance after multitask finetuning](https://arxiv.org/pdf/2204.05832.pdf).

-For details, there is [a difference between decoder-only causal and prefix LM](https://arxiv.org/pdf/1910.10683.pdf):
-![encoder-decoder-language-model-prefix-lm.png](/images/encoder-decoder-language-model-prefix-lm.png)